michaellian0422/Tic-tac-toe-Turn-based-network-game-/README.md

 Criteria for a valid move:

--The move is not occuppied by any mark.
+-The move is not occuppied by any mark.<br/>
--The move is made in the player's turn.
+-The move is made in the player's turn.<br/>
--THe move is made within the 3 x 3 board.
+-THe move is made within the 3 x 3 board.<br/>
--The game would continue and switch among the opposite player until it reaches either one of the following conditions:
+-The game would continue and switch among the opposite player until it reaches either one of the following conditions:<br/>
--Player 1 wins.
+-Player 1 wins.<br/>
--Player 2 wins.
+-Player 2 wins.<br/>
 -Draw.

 Step to start: